tomtharum/captains-log/posts/pc.md

   and watching videos.
 I just put some overkill parts to future-proofing it so I don't need to upgrade it soon because most computers get obsolete in just a few years.

+   And if you wonder where to buy these pc components you can use online shops like Newegg, BestBuy, or if you are in the US I highly recommend you to go to Micro Center because they have great customer service, great deals and they have have 25 locations.
+  You can check them out by typing in microcenter.com in your browser.